mfornace/nupack-docs-dev/sources/analysis.md

 ## Complex analysis

 Sometimes it is unnecessary to compute equilibrium concentrations, and you just want complex ensemble information.
-You can compute the results by specifying a tube as follows:
+You can compute these results by using the `complex_analysis` function. `complex_analysis` is almost identical to `tube_analysis` but does not compute any concentraion information.
+It is thus unnecessary to specify strand concentrations in the input tubes:

 ```python
 t1 = Tube('t1', strands=[A, B], include=[c1, c2, c3])
 result = complex_analysis(tubes=[t1], compute=['pairs', 'mfe'])
 ```

+### Results

 The results may be indexed by complex, similar to `TubeResult` above.